 \begin{proposition} Let $n \geq 1$ and assume that $n!$ is invertible in $\fieldk$.
 Let $A,B \in \Enl$ (as before, typically $A,B \in \El$), and let $s \in \Z$.
 Then

 where the linear combination above is over finitely many $(a,b,c,d) \in \Z^4$ satisfying

 \end{proposition} \begin{proof} The proof is by induction on $n$, the case $n=1$ (so $T = \Pzero$) being trivial.
 Note that the value of $s$ only matters modulo $n$, so we henceforth assume that $0 \leq s < n$.
 If $s = 0$, then the sum over $T$ is $n \thelambda_{[n]A} \thelambda_B$ by~\eqref{equation4.10}, so we are done.
-In general, we shall invoke an inductive step analogous to the Euclidean algorithm, reducing~\eqref{equation4.16} for the pair $(n,s)$ to the analogous statement for $(s,n)$, which amounts to the same as $(s, n \bmod s)$.
+If $s>0$, we reduce~\eqref{equation4.16} for the pair $(n,s)$ to the analogous statement for $(s,n)$, hence for $(s, n \bmod s)$.
+(This resembles the Euclidean algorithm.)
 To this end, choose a point $B' \in \E[sn\myl]$ for which $[s]B' = B$.
 We then see from~\eqref{equation4.10} that

 Hence, up to the factor $s^{-1}$, our sum in~\eqref{equation4.16} becomes

 where the congruence is obtained from~\eqref{equation4.9} with $\pointP = A \oplus T$, $\pointQ = B' \ominus T \oplus U$, and $\pointR = \ominus A \ominus B' \ominus U$; we have also used~\eqref{equation3.12.3}.
 Now the first sum on the right hand side of equation~\eqref{equation4.19} is a constant (namely, $ns$) times $\thelambda_{[n]A} \thelambda_{[s](A \oplus B')} = \thelambda_{[n]A} \thelambda_{[s]A \oplus B}$, which has the desired form.
 On the other hand, the second sum on the right hand side can be summed first over all $T \in \En$, which by~\eqref{equation4.10} yields a constant times